socketsupply/tonic/README.md

 const box = new Box()
 ```

-Create a main component that will contain the `box` component.
+A component that will contain the `box` component.

 ```js
 class BoxContainer extends Tonic {